ClickCease

 Two people working with their laptops in an outdoor area

 In the US, it’s a given to provide FTEs with benefits like social security, health care, and paid time off.
-Things are a bit different if you’re hiring remote Filipino staff.
+Things are a bit different if you’re hiring remote Filipino, South African, or Latin American staff.

-Since they’re located outside the US, Filipino remote employees are technically classified as independent contractors.
+Since they’re located outside the US, these remote employees are technically classified as independent contractors.

 This means that while they can render 40 hours of work each week like a full-time employee, US employers are technically not responsible for providing them benefits like insurance, healthcare, 401ks, and the like.